Mark Leiter Jr.: Chicago Cubs

 On December 17, 2021, Leiter signed a minor league contract with the Chicago Cubs.
 On April 16, 2022, Leiter's contract was selected by the Cubs.
 On August 16, Leiter recorded his first career save in a game against the Washington Nationals.
 In 35 appearances for Chicago, Leiter registered a 2–7 record and 3.99 ERA with 73 strikeouts in 67 2/3 innings pitched.

 On January 13, 2023, Leiter was designated for assignment by Chicago after the signing of Eric Hosmer was made official.
 On January 19, Leiter cleared waivers and was sent outright to the Triple–A Iowa Cubs.
 However, four days later, Leiter rejected the outright assignment and elected free agency.
 On February 2, Leiter re-signed with the Cubs on a minor league contract.
 On March 30, the Cubs selected Leiter's contract, adding him to the major league roster.
 In 69 relief appearances, he logged a 3.50 ERA with 77 strikeouts and four saves across 64 1/3 innings pitched.

 Leiter made 39 appearances out of the bullpen for the Cubs in 2024, compiling a 2–4 record and 4.21 ERA with 53 strikeouts over 36 1/3 innings pitched.

 New York Yankees

 On July 30, 2024, the Cubs traded Leiter Jr. to the New York Yankees in exchange for infielder Ben Cowles and pitcher Jack Neely.
+He made 21 appearances down the stretch for the team, posting a 2-1 record and 4.98 ERA with 33 strikeouts across 21 2/3 innings pitched.

+Leiter made 59 appearances out of the bullpen for the Yankees during the 2025 season, compiling a 6-7 record and 4.84 ERA with 54 strikeouts and two saves across 48 1/3 innings pitched.
+On November 21, 2025, he was non-tendered by New York and became a free agent.

+Athletics

+On December 17, 2025, Leiter signed a one-year, $2.85 million contract with the Athletics.
+He made 36 appearances for the team, compiling an 0–1 record and 4.28 ERA with 38 strikeouts and four saves across 33 2/3 innings pitched.
+On July 21, 2026, Leiter was placed on the injured list due to a right hip impingement.
+On July 28, it was announced that Leiter had undergone season–ending surgery to address the injury.